 - Choice in deciding what supports you purchase in line with what is included in your plan, who provides these supports and how they are delivered.

-- Flexibility to use any provider that will best help you to meet your plan goals.
+- Flexibility to use any provider that will best help you to pursue your plan goals.

 - Capacity to employ or contract staff directly, or have someone employ staff on your behalf.